cunnie/writings/NaNoWriMo.md

 She heard muttering over the speaker, then Gates came back on.

 "They're tuning the piano.
 I love playing it to relax.
-I'm not great, but I love the classics: chopsticks, goldberg variations — it's music to my ears, but hell on my neighbors'.
+I'm not great, but I love the classics: chopsticks, Goldberg variations — it's music to my ears, but hell on my neighbors'.
 Do you enjoy music, Julia?"

 For a computer AI he was surprisingly transparent, she could see his question